kirypto/TimelineTracker/Wiki/domainDesign.md

 assist in retrieving desired items.
 Tags can be filtered as follows:
    - `All`: Only items which have each of the given tags will be returned.
    - `Any`: Items which have at least one of the given tags will be returned.
    - `Only`: Items which have only the given tags will be returned.
+Items with a subset of the given tags will be returned.
    - `None`: Items which do not have any of the of the given tags will be returned.
    - Multiple filters can be used simultaneously.
 Non-intersecting filters